Skip to main content

 A cholinesterase inhibitor used to improve muscle strength in myasthenia gravis.

-Drug Class: cholinesterase-inhibitor
+Drug Class: Cholinesterase Inhibitors

 Pyridostigmine (brand name Mestinon) is a medication that improves communication between nerves and muscles.
 It's the primary symptomatic treatment for myasthenia gravis, helping to improve muscle strength including the muscles controlling the eyelids and eye movements.